chrishamant/hamant.net/content/posts/ssh-tricks.md

 ## SOCKS Proxies

 SSH also has a built-in socks5 proxy server.

     ssh -D 4321 username@yourmachine.com

 Will create a SOCKS5 proxy on localhost port #4321.
 This allows you to enter into your browser's (or whole machine's) proxy settings and point your OS's (or browser's) SOCKS proxy to localhost.
 This is useful for a variety of reasons...
 Similar to the 'Access a service through remote host' use case above - but on a broader scope as all requests will be forwarded through the remote host.
 This is also very good for protecting yourself at coffee shops and public wifi access points.
 Setup a server listening for SSH connections on port 443 (rare to find this blocked - and one would have to use [deep packet inspection](http://en.wikipedia.org/wiki/Deep_packet_inspection) to disambiguate the traffic) and you have the ability to create your own SOCKs proxy at will to help mitigate the threats of public wifi --- or is it just me that worries?
-I recommend setting up a [linode](http://www.linode.com/?r=f62b30ace9d03e44b746a44c0aff0ca7740bda77){: title="note the blantant plugging of referral code"} just for that purpose.

 All of these can be used in various combinations to bend TCP ports to your will.

 Hope somebody finds it useful...